xoos0420/xoos0420/README.md

 ## 🖐 Introduce

-* I am xoos in interested in ML/DL from South Korea
+* I am xoos in interested in ML/DL and  from South Korea
 * If you want to contact me, leave me a message!
 * Email : xoos0420@gmail.com
 * notion : https://super-spectrum-693.notion.site/91bd93a7246d45f3853ce0ccb84fea39?pvs=4